Comp2050-2024/assignment2_WonderWomen/deliverables/SDD.md

-#### One or more State Diagrams for the more interesting objects in your design (Sathvika)
+#### One or more State Diagrams for the more interesting objects in your design

-State Diagrams: You are required to consider the relevant states of each object in your system and to submit state diagrams for those that have interesting states or complex behaviour.
-One way to measure if a state is interesting is to consider whether you need to test that state before performing a particular action or if the state changes after an action is performed.
-What is interesting will depend on the application.

 ######  Challenge State diagram